-30 days of Mindful Drawing Seems Like a Long Time
+30 Days Seems Like a Long Time

 On Day 1, listening to Wendy Ann’s free guided meditation, I easily fell into a rhythm moving the pencil on paper.
 No goal, no “thinking”, just feeling the breath, the glide of pen on paper and arm’s movement.
 Of course, my critic was with me the whole time…”this is ridiculous, no one will ever like it”, but no one has to like it.
 It’s just play!